God Enters the Temple

 Scripture Reflections for the Presentation of the Lord

-Year B, Lectionary 524
+Year C, Lectionary 524

 Mary and Joseph approached God's temple to present Jesus.
-They showed how God was living and present amongst them in their household.
+They showed how God was living and present amongst their household.
 And even though God's presence was found in an infant child it was still noticeable to God's people who dedicated their lives awaiting to see God.
 Simeon and Anna kept their sights on God not knowing when and where they would come across God but they were open to waiting and broadening their expectation of where God might appear.
 Are we as open to seeing God in people we least expect?
 Do we live with God present in our households?

 Hate feeling lost on Sundays at church?
 Searching for a better explanation of the Bible than what you hear from your pastor's sermon?
-Check out the following collection of audio, video, and text commentaries from various Christian experts for a better understanding of today's scripture that deal with: AnnaCovenantDivinityEndureExpectationFailFocusGiftHopeHumanityJosephJusticeLightLiturgyLoveMalachiMaryMassPatiencePrayerPreparePriestPriorityProphetRecognizeReturnSacrificeSightSimeonSufferingTempleTimeTransformation
+Check out the following collection of audio, video, and text commentaries from various Christian experts for a better understanding of today's scripture that deal with: AnnaBaptismCandleChildCovenantCrossDivinityEndureExpectationFailFocusGiftGraceHopeHumanityHumilityJosephJusticeLightListenLiturgyLoveMalachiMaryMassParentPatiencePrayerPreparePresentationPriestPriorityProphetPurifyPurityRecognizeReturnSacrificeSeasonSightSimeonSufferingTempleTimeTransformationWaitWomen

 Malachi 3:1-4